-- Users: enjoying search experience wants a search engine that gives them relevant results
+- Users: enjoying search experience want a search engine that gives them relevant results.

 - Customers: with 775,000 active online marketing customers in 2017, consisting of SMEs, large domestic businesses, and multinational companies, distributed across retail and e-commerce, network service, medical and healthcare, franchise investment, financial services, education, online games, transportation, construction and decoration, and business services.
 Those businesses look for a trackable, and sustainable ROI for their paid advertising campaigns.
 By bidding on keywords, they can target specific audiences.

 - revenues with Baidy by displaying banner ads on their sites in relevant spaces filled by the search algorithm (think of it as Google’s AdSense Network).
 Those publishers and sites can generate additional revenues and monetize their content without relying on complex infrastructure, that instead is employed by Union Member: share

-Understanding how the value proposition for each player comes together is critical to understand the business decisions a company like makes over time.
+Understanding how the value proposition for each player comes together is critical to understanding the business decisions a company like makes over time.

 Booking Business Strategy

 Business Model Essence: House-Sharing Platform Leveraging On A Two-Sided Marketplace With A Commission-Based Revenue Model

-Booking Holdings is the company the controls six main brands that comprise Booking.com, priceline.com, KAYAK, agoda.com, Rentalcars.com, and OpenTable.
+Booking Holdings is the company that controls six main brands that comprise Booking.com, priceline.com, KAYAK, agoda.com, Rentalcars.com, and OpenTable.